Pumpkin Seed Oil Nutrition and Dosage

 Even the smaller amounts of saturated palmitic and stearic fat are beneficial, if they come from a healthy source like this.
 These fats are involved in proper cellular function, hormone creation, nutrient assimilation and many other important processes in our body.

-Cold pressed pumpkin seed oil is high in vitamin E, especially the gamma-tocopherol form, which is a strong antioxidant and anti-inflammatory.
+Cold pressed pumpkin seed oil like this one I take is high in vitamin E, especially the gamma-tocopherol form, which is a strong antioxidant and anti-inflammatory.

 It is also a source of vitamin K, which helps regulate calcium metabolism and beta carotene for vitamin A and more antioxidant protection.